3.3.1 Heat pumps

 The heat pumping process is made possible by the use of a special refrigerant liquid that boils at a low temperature at atmospheric pressure (typically about –15 ºC).

-- At point 1 in Figure 33 the refrigerant starts as a cool liquid.
-In order to convert a liquid to a vapour, it must be given energy – the so-called latent heat of evaporation (or vaporization).
-The refrigerant absorbs heat in a heat exchanger called the evaporator and vaporizes (point 2).
+- a) At point (1) in Figure 33 this starts as a cool liquid.
+In order to convert a liquid to a vapour, it must be given energy – the so-called latent heat of evaporation.
+The refrigerant absorbs heat in a heat exchanger called the evaporator and vaporizes.

-- The vapour enters an electrically driven compressor that increases its pressure and temperature (point 3).
+- b) At point (2) the vapour enters an electrically driven compressor that raises its pressure and temperature.

-- The hot vapour then enters another heat exchanger (the condenser) where it condenses to a warm liquid and gives up its latent heat of evaporation but at a higher temperature (point 4).
+- c) At point (3) the hot vapour then enters another heat exchanger, the condenser where it condenses to a warm liquid and gives up its latent heat of vaporization.

-- Finally it is forced through a fine expansion valve or throttle where it loses pressure and drops in temperature.
+- d) At point (4)) it is forced through a fine expansion valve or throttle where it loses pressure and drops in temperature.

 Overall, heat is ‘pumped’ from a low temperature in the evaporator to a higher one in the condenser.
 In a domestic refrigerator, the heat is absorbed in an evaporator inside the refrigerated compartment, thus lowering its temperature, to a condenser on the back of the refrigerator, where the heat is released, warming one’s kitchen in the process.